Conservation Causes Large Predators To Appear In Unexpected Places, According To New Research

 It’s a common storyline in many a disaster movie, but it appears that the phenomenon of large predators getting sighted in places far removed from their natural habitat is becoming more common than ever before, as a result of conservation efforts.
-But unlike those movies, where predators show up in beaches and other unexpected places and attack people, this real-life trend is actually a good thing for both animals and humans alike, according to the authors of a new study.
+But unlike those movies, where predators show up on beaches and in other unexpected places and attack people, this real-life trend is actually a good thing for both animals and humans alike, according to the authors of a new study.

 In a meta-analysis published Monday in the journal Current Biology, a team of researchers noted that several large predators, including alligators, mountain lions, and sea otters, are re-colonizing the ecosystems that were once targeted by humans, instead of finding new habitats to make their home.
 According to lead author Brian Silliman, an associate professor of marine conservation biology at Duke University’s Nicholas School of the Environment, this is an increasing trend, where it can no longer be called unusual for alligators to show up at unusual places such as beaches and coral reefs.